„EXPERTISE IS OUR STRENGTH“

 We work on a project and innovation base.
 We put together the best experts from universities, research organisations and the public and private spheres.

-Main goal of the prestigious international project InnoForESt funded by Horizon 2020 is to support forest ecosystem services (or non-productive forest functions) through innovative ways of forest management across the Europe.
+The main objective of the prestigious international project InnoForESt funded by Horizon 2020 is to support forest ecosystem services (or non-productive forest functions) through innovative forest management methods across Europe.

-Preliminary results of the perception of risks and impacts of climate change among producers and users of forest ecosystem services are presented here (only in Czech).
-Final outputs of the project Renewal of Biodiversity and Ecosystem Services in the Beskids Region will be available in June 2020.
+Preliminary results of perception of risks and impacts of climate change among producers and users of forest ecosystem services are presented here (in Czech only).
+Final outputs of the project Renewal of Biodiversity and Ecosystem Services in the Beskydy Region will be available in June 2020.

-We are engaged in scientific projects at both, national and international level.
-We care about systemic solutions in the field of water management.
+We care about systemic solutions in the field of water management, which is why we are engaged in scientific projects at both the national and international level.
 Therefore, we are proud to spread the message of the Global Water Partnership in Czech Republic as its regional partner.

 Nature has been hitting its limits at present, including due to human activity.
 On the other hand, nature (in and outside cities) has significant effects on our quality of life, because it provides society with numerous benefits, known as ecosystem services.
 They include water retention in the landscape, cooling of urban microclimates and air quality regulation.
 However, it is not easy to express their value lucidly, which is one of the reasons why they tend to be overlooked in many strategic and political decision-making processes.
 Is investment in nature-based measures in cities worthwhile?
 What instruments can motivate land owners to provide society with more ecosystem services?
 Can certain services be subject to so-called ecosystem service payments?
 What is the role of civil society in nature protection?
 These are some of the questions that our team tries to answer as part of its research activity.